 Gaston also took along two key people to start the health care program: Edgar T. Carlson of the Ohio Permanente Region who became Georgia regional manager; and Margaret Jordan, RN, a quality leader in Oakland, as Georgia health plan manager.
 Ron Hostettler, also from Ohio, came as assistant health plan manager and marketing director; John Blankenship came from Southern California Region as chief financial officer.

 When Gaston hit the ground in Atlanta, he knew just what to do.
 He renewed his community contacts and got involved with Emory University, the Medical Association of Georgia, and other local physician organizations.
 “Knowing the leadership of these places and refurbishing old contacts was a great help.
 I think you can go home again.”

-Gaston also picked several prominent members of the Atlanta community — banker John W. McIntyre; physician Louis Wade Sullivan, dean and director of the Morehouse College of Medicine (later to be appointed secretary of the U.S. Department of Health and Human Services); and community leader Laura Jones Hardman — to sit on the KP Georgia board of directors.
+Gaston also picked several prominent members of the Atlanta community — banker John W. McIntyre; physician Louis Wade Sullivan, dean and director of the Morehouse College of Medicine (later to be appointed secretary of the U.S. Department of Health and Human Services); and community leader Laura Jones Hardman — to sit on the Kaiser Permanente Georgia board of directors.
 Bruce Sams, MD, a native Georgian and executive director of the Northern California Permanente Medical Group, was also a key figure on the Georgia board.